timofeysie/acknowledge/notes/Core Java.md

 ###ClassNotFoundException###
 Occurs in the following cases:
 1) When we try to load a class by using Class.forName() method and .class file or binary of class is not available in classpath.
-2) When Classloader try to load a class by using findSystemClass () method.
+2) When Classloader tries to load a class by using findSystemClass () method.
 3) While using loadClass() method of class ClassLoader in Java.